pshrmn/hickory/README.md

 # Hickory

+A single page application navigation system that works in the browser or in memory.

 ### Inspiration

-Hickory is heavily inspired by the [history](https://github.com/ReactTraining/history) package.
-It has a similar API, but attempts to be a little bit less strict with adhering to the structure of `location` objects.
+Hickory is heavily inspired by the [history](https://github.com/ReactTraining/history) package and the `history` modules from [`vue-router`](https://github.com/vuejs/vue-router).